VyprVPN Review 2019

 Over the past year, VyprVPN has continued to expand their server network.
 The latest additions have been in locations as diverse as Majuro, Algiers, Cairo, Athens, Riga, Bratislava, Ljubljana, Kiev, San Salvador, Montevideo, Macau, Male, and Karachi.

-In total, VyprVPN has more than 700 servers and in 70 different locations across six continents.
+In total, VyprVPN has more than 700 servers and in 70 countries across six continents.
 This includes 10 different North American locations, 30 in Europe, and 14 in Asia.

-In total, VyprVPN users can benefit from in excess of 200,000 global IP Address.
-VyprVPN claims that all of their servers are super-fast too.
+VyprVPN users can benefit from in excess of 200,000 global IP Address.
+They claim that all of their servers are super-fast too.

 It is not the biggest server network you will find, but it does offer an excellent spread of servers with all of the most popular locations well catered for.